top of page

 List of Works H to L

 He Tipuranga At home learning with mum.
-Shows the visual teacher with the knowledge watching the weave of creativity of thought in the mirror of our mokopuna.
+Shows a visual teacher with the knowledge watching the weave of creativity in a mokopuna telling stories from the old peoples.

 He Tipuranga

-Heaven and Earth the oldest of our parallel universe, a veil of a mirrored lake viewed from inside the wharenui.
-Connecting through the earth to our world beneath the urupa by our bodies, words and deeds we weave life through breath to their ears listening in times of peace, acting in times of warfare.
+Heaven and Earth a veil of the mirrored lake viewed from inside the wharenui walls.
+We weave life through breath to their ears listening from eternity.

 Heaven and Earth